 Rico Gagliano: [In horror] Aaaaaahhhhh!

-Guillermo del Toro: And then, the thing about insects that is freaky, and particularly roaches, they are not afraid of you.
-You know, these things are a hundred times your size — smaller — and they attack you.
+Guillermo del Toro: And then, the thing about insects that is freaky, and particularly roaches: They are not afraid of you!
+You know, these things are a hundred times smaller than you — and they attack you!
 They go for you.
 And that is incredibly scary.
 It’s a little bit like Joe Pesci with a knife.

 Rico Gagliano: They’re the Joe Pesci of the animal world.

-Guillermo del Toro: Yes, “What?
+Guillermo del Toro: Yes! [imitating Pesci:] “What?
 I’m funny?”
-You know, they come at you.
+You know, they come at you!

-Rico Gagliano: But then, why celebrate them and have them in your house and altars?
+Rico Gagliano: But then, why celebrate them and have them in your house, in altars?

 Guillermo del Toro: I celebrate what I like and what I fear.
-And my movies, the only monsters that are remote because of their perfection are insects, you know?
+And in my movies, the only monsters that are remote — because of their perfection — are insects, you know?

-If God made a mistake with an avocado by putting too big a pit, you know, God got everything right, apparently, with insects because they are perfect reproductive, eating, constructing machines, but they lack a soul.
+If God made a mistake with an avocado by putting in too big a pit?
+God got everything right, apparently, with insects.
+Because they are perfect reproductive, eating, constructing machines.
+But they lack a soul.
 They have a sort of hive mentality.
 They die for the hive, but they don’t have a moral choice.
-They represent uncomplicated, horrible, unstoppable nature for me, and they are perfection, but they are not a perfection that is pleasing.
+They represent uncomplicated, horrible, unstoppable nature for me.
+And they are perfection, but they are not a perfection that is pleasing.
 I am a lover of imperfection, and I celebrate it.

 Rico Gagliano: Why?

-Guillermo del Toro: It’s a standard we can all live by, you know?
-I think imperfection is a highly attainable goal, whereas perfection isn’t.
-It isn’t.
-And I think that we live in a world that goes — it’s a pendulum swing, socially, of completely staged perfection: we present ourselves politically impeccable, perfect, shiny teeth.
-We don’t sweat.
-We wear the right clothes.
+Guillermo del Toro: Because it’s a standard we can all live by, you know?
+I think imperfection is a highly attainable goal.
+Whereas perfection isn’t.
+It isn’t!
+And I think that we live in a world that… it’s a pendulum swing, socially, of completely staged perfection.
+We present ourselves as politically impeccable, perfect, shiny teeth, we don’t sweat, we wear the right clothes.

-Rico Gagliano: This leads nicely to the second thing I’d talk about that you’re fascinated by and is represented very well in this exhibition — is monsters.
+Rico Gagliano: This leads nicely to the second thing I’d like to talk about, and is represented very well in this exhibition — monsters.
 Talk to us about your fascination with them.